kylemcdonald/AudioNotebooks/readme.md

 2. Samples to Fingerprints
 3. Fingerprints to t-SNE

+### t-SNE embedding for phonemes

+Right this only really works with extracting phonemes from transcribed speech, using [Gentle](https://lowerquality.com/gentle/).

+1. Gentle to Samples
+2. Samples to Fingerprints
+3. Fingerprints to t-SNE

+It's also possible to use Sphinx, but it can be very significantly slower:

+1. Sphinx to Samples
+2. Samples to Fingerprints
+3. Fingerprints to t-SNE

 ### t-SNE grid fingerprints spritesheet

 By virtue of creating a rectangular grid, you may lose some points.
 This technique will only work on 10-20k points maximum